May 23, 2013

 His mother Debbie says, "I wanted to share my story about finding this little angel.

 I was devastated after losing my forever Sheltie dog Beau and my heart was so broken.
-I had a dream the night before I went to the Pet Club in San Mateo.
+I had a dream the night before I went to the pet store.
 I was holding a puppy and was with my Dad and Beau, who are both deceased.
 I woke up and was crying because I missed them both so much.

 That afternoon, I went to the store to pick up food for our dog Jenny, who was also missing her best friend.
 It was a week before Father's Day.